Great protein,I like to mix it with juice to give it some flavour

 What is CFM and why is it important?

 The CFM technique is the method used to produce the highest quality protein that is currently available.
-The only drawback is the cost, which can be double or triple those previously mentioned.
+The only drawback is the cost, which can be twice or three times more expensive than those that have been previously mentioned.

-This method has been patented by Glanbia (one of the foremost companies worldwide in the treatment of dairy products).
-The mechanism is similar to that used in micro or ultra-filtration, resulting in a very high percentage of protein, more than 90% in the end product, with no fat or lactose, and leaving 100% of the bioactive peptides intact.
+This method has been patented by Glanbia (one of the biggest companies in the world dedicated to the treatment of dairy products).
+The mechanism is similar to that used in micro or ultra-filtration, which results in a very high percentage of protein, more than 90% in the final product, with no fat or lactose, and leaving 100% of the bioactive peptides intact.
 Along with the benefits of the filtration process, it also includes:

-The highest level of denatured protein, especially those fractions that enhance the immune system
+The highest level of denatured protein, especially the fractions that enhance the immune system

 The highest percentage of calcium